Bayesian Context Trees: Modelling and exact inference for discrete time series: Methodology

 \subsection{MCMC samplers}

-The \BCTk\ algorithm can identify the $k$ {\em a posteriori} most likely models, including in cases where the posterior $\pi(T|x)$ is multimodal, but, as discussed in Section~\ref{s:sequential} below, its complexity grows with $k$ like $k^m$, which makes it impractical for large values of $k$.
+The \BCTk\ algorithm can identify the $k$ {\em a posteriori} most likely models, including in cases where the posterior $\pi(T|x)$ is multimodal, but, as discussed in Section~\ref{s:sequential}, its complexity grows faster than linearly in $k$, which makes it impractical for large values of $k$.
 Next, we describe a family of effective variable-dimension MCMC samplers that make it possible to explore $\pi(T|x)$ further, and to sample from the posterior $\pi(\theta,T|x)$ jointly on models and parameters.

-The random walk (RW) sampler for $\pi(T|x)$ is a Metropolis-Hastings algorithm~\citep{robert:book} with a proposal distribution that, at each step, either adds or removes an $m$-tuple of leaves from the current tree.
+The random walk (RW) sampler for $\pi(T|x)$ is a Metropolis-Hastings algorithm with a proposal distribution that, at each step, either adds or removes an $m$-tuple of leaves from the current tree.

-{\bf RW sampler. } It takes as input: The size of the alphabet $m\geq 2$, the maximum context depth~$D\geq 0$, the value of the prior parameter $\beta\in(0,1)$, an initial model $T^{(0)}\in\clT(D)$, the required number $N\geq 1$ of MCMC iterations, and the tree $\TMAX$ together with the estimated probabilities $P_{e,s}$ at all nodes of $\TMAX$, as computed by \CTW.
-It executes the following steps at each iteration $t$:
+{\bf RW sampler.} It takes as input the same parameters as \BCT, and also: An initial model $T^{(0)}\in\clT(D)$, the required number $N\geq 1$ of MCMC iterations, and the tree $\TMAX$ together with the estimated probabilities $P_{e,s}$ at all nodes of $\TMAX$, as computed by \CTW.
+It executes the following steps at each iteration $t=1,2,\ldots,N-1$: